venom-blockchain/vesting/indexer.md

 # On-chain contract indexing

-A prevalent pattern in the Venom blockchain involves searching for contracts with identical code using their hash.
-This method is particularly beneficial when there is a need to locate all contracts of the same type.
-This approach is inspired by [TIP4-3](https://docs.venom.foundation/standards/TIP/TIP-4/3/).
+In the Venom blockchain ecosystem, a widely used approach involves searching for contracts with identical code based on their hash.
+This method proves particularly valuable when there is a need to locate all contracts of the same type.

+Furthermore, we can enhance this technique by adding a salt to the contract code, thus creating a unique code hash.
+This allows us to identify subsets of contracts that share the same code hash.

+This approach is detailed in TIP4-3, the ONCHAIN Indexing standard.

-Expanding on this concept, we can deploy index contracts that are salted in a specific way.
-By knowing the original code of the index contract and the parameters used for salting, we can compute the code hash of the target contracts off-chain.
-This code hash can then be utilized to fetch all such contracts using a single request.
+Expanding on this concept, we can deploy index contracts that are salted in a specific manner.
+By knowing the original code of the index contract and the salting parameters, we can calculate the code hash of the target contracts off-chain.
+Subsequently, this code hash can be employed to retrieve all contracts that match the criteria with a single request.

-A common pattern in the Venom blockchain is to search for contracts with the same code by its hash.
-This can be useful if we want to find all contracts of the same type.
+In this context, we create an Indexer contract for the Vesting factory and generate indexes for each vesting contract.

 ## Contract

-### IndexFactory
+### Indexer

 ```sol
 pragma ever-solidity >=0.62.0;